huda-ahmed-elsayed/CoffeeMaker-JUnitTests/README.md

 - **Coffee Preparation:** Make coffee, process payment, and calculate change.
 - **User Interface:** Console-based interface for interacting with the CoffeeMaker.
 - **Exception Handling:** Handles invalid inputs and inventory/recipe errors gracefully.

 ---

-## Project Structure

-# CoffeeMaker-JUnit

-## Overview
-CoffeeMaker-JUnit is a Java-based application simulating a coffee maker machine.
-It allows users to manage recipes, inventory, and coffee purchases with proper validation and exception handling.
-The project includes comprehensive JUnit tests to ensure reliability and correctness.

----

-## Features
-- **Recipe Management:** Add, edit, and delete coffee recipes.
-- **Inventory Management:** Add and check inventory for coffee, milk, sugar, and chocolate.
-- **Coffee Preparation:** Make coffee, process payment, and calculate change.
-- **Console-based User Interface:** Interact with the CoffeeMaker through a text-based menu.
-- **Exception Handling:** Gracefully handles invalid input, inventory, and recipe errors.

----